Dicklesworthstone/ultimate_mcp_client/eidetic_engine_paper.md

 ### 6.1.
 Architecture: UMS as a Tool Suite within a Larger Gateway

 It's crucial to understand that the **UMS is implemented as a collection of tools within the broader LLM Gateway MCP Server**.
-The AML, via the `Ultimate MCP Client`, interacts with the UMS not through direct database calls, but by invoking specific `unified_memory:*` tools registered on the Gateway server.
+The AML, via the `Ultimate MCP Client`, interacts with the UMS not through direct database calls, but by invoking specific `*` tools registered on the Gateway server.
 This modular design offers several advantages:

 * **Decoupling:** The agent's core logic (AML) is decoupled from the specific implementation details of the memory system.
 * **Extensibility:** New memory features or other functionalities can be added to the Gateway server as new tools without requiring changes to the AML itself.